ma2gedev/bundle-star/README.md

 Bundle-star depends on Netrc gem and Octokit gem to access GitHub API.
 Write your GitHub credentials into `.netrc` file(locating to `~/.netrc`), you can now access to GitHub API by bundle-star command.

 The following is a sample `.netrc` file.
+And execute `chmod 600 ~/.netrc` to avoid permission error.

 ```
 machine api.github.com